-Use and document preventive-maintenance procedures for instrumentation and equipment.
-An effective preventive-maintenance program reduces instrument malfunctions, maintains more consistent calibration, is cost-effective, and reduces downtime.
-In the QA manual or appropriate SOP, include measurement traceability to the International System of Units (SI) through a National Metrology Institute, such as the National Institute of Standards and Technology (NIST).
-Standard reference materials (SRMs) or commercially available reference materials must be certified and traceable to SI standards to establish the integrity of the laboratory calibration and measurement program.
+Use and document preventive maintenance procedures for instrumentation and equipment.
+An effective preventive maintenance program will reduce instrument malfunctions, maintain more consistent calibration, be cost-effective, and reduce downtime.
+In the QA manual or appropriate SOP, include measurement traceability to National Institute of Standards and Technology (NIST) standard reference materials (SRMs) or commercially available reference materials certified traceable to international or NIST SRMs to establish the integrity of the laboratory calibration and measurement program.
 Formulate document-control procedures, which are essential to data defensibility, to cover the entire process: document generation, approval, distribution, storage, recall, archiving, and disposal.
-Maintain logbooks for each test or procedure performed, with complete documentation on preparation and analysis of each sample, including sample identification, associated standards and QC samples, method reference, date/time of preparation/analysis, analyst, weights and volumes used, results obtained, and any problems encountered.
+Maintain logbooks for each test or procedure performed, with complete documentation on preparation and analysis of each sample, including sample identification, associated standards and OC samples, method reference, date/time of preparation/analysis, analyst, weights and volumes used, results obtained, and any problems encountered.
 Keep logbooks that document maintenance and calibration for each instrument or piece of equipment.
-Calibration procedures, corrective actions, internal QC activities, performance audits, and data assessments for precision and accuracy (bias) are discussed in 1020 B and C.
+Calibration procedures, corrective actions, internal QC activities, performance audits, and data assessments for precision and accuracy (bias) are discussed in 1020B and C.